shortlink to poster of the Rotterdam site

 The stations in Zweth and Westmaas will be modernized, and a new, “urban background” station will be established on the Tweede Maasvlakte (in cooperation with the port of Rotterdam authorities, see figure).
 Using a sophisticated “upwind-downwind” scheme, in which Cabauw (only 35 km from Rotterdam) is the final downwind station, several tracers of anthropogenic activity (14C, atmospheric O2, BC, CO, NOx), and high-resolution forward modeling emissions of fossil CO2 and CH4, will be both apportioned to the various activities in the region.
 One station will be extended with an Aerosol Chemical Speciation Monitor (ACSM) to get a better handle on the composition, and sources of local pollution.
 Direct, more local observations of urban CO2 emissions using eddy covariance will be performed from a strategically chosen site in the city (both in terms of expected emissions and reliability of the observations).
 This system also allows for direct observations of evaporation which is an important part of urban water budget and links this budget to cooling (Jacobs et al., 2015).
 Moreover, measurements of the heat exchange along with other energy budget components allow to derive the anthropogenic heat flux that contributes to the urban heat island effect.
 The turbulence observations underlying the eddy covariance observations can also be used to evaluate urban atmospheric scaling relationships and pollution dispersion characteristics.
 The combination high resolution weather radar (funded by the Rotterdam municipality, and operated by TUD), surface rainfall equipment, and eddy covariance observations will give data to better understand the water balance in urban areas.

 Coordinator of the Rotterdam stations is consortium partner TNO.
+Additional and clear information is included in the poster of the Rotterdam site.

 Contact details: Hugo Denier van der Gon